edgelessNetwork/contracts/README.md

 The following invariants should always be maintained within the contract:

 - The balance of Wrapped Eth should always be less than or equal to the total Steth balance combined with the Eth balance.
-- The balance of Wrapped USD should always be less than or equal to the sum of the DSR amount and the Dai balance.
 - If autostaking is not enabled, only the designated staker has the authority to stake Eth and Dai.
 - Toggling the AutoStake feature can only be done by the staker.
 - Setting the staker, L1Bridge, bridgePause, authorizing upgrades, and minting tokens can only be performed by the owner of the contract.